tsuyoshicho/action-textlint/README.md

 ### `package_manager`

 Optional.
-Package manager used in the repository [npm,yarn,pnpm] Default is `npm`.
+Package manager used in the repository [npm,yarn,pnpm,bun] Default is `npm`.

 ## Customizes